icaroferre/Versos/README.md

 ## How to Use

-1 - Open the Versos.maxproj file
+1 - Open the Versos.mxf file

 2 - Select the appropriate audio input / output devices, input channel and click on the speaker icon to enable audio processing.